 - The use of such technology is as easy as speaking

 - Quicker than the normal process of surfing through websites for buying a product

 Reducing Human Workload & Making All Processes Faster

 In any enterprise, customer service is often a hectic and exhausting job.
 Customers can’t always be happy and thus customer-facing jobs are among some of the jobs with the highest turnover rate.
-To fix this, companies are actively replacing employees with AI-powered conversational bots, both text-based and voice assistants.
+To fix this, companies are actively replacing employees with AI-powered conversational bots, both text-based and voice-based chatbots.

 The reduced workforce requirements for customer service also result in significant cost savings for the business.